 There are optional features available that require additional dependencies.
 These are hdf for hdf export, pandas for pandas DataFrame export, and thermocouple_scaling for using thermocouple scalings.
 You can specify these extra features when installing npTDMS to also install the dependencies they require:

 pip install npTDMS[hdf,pandas,thermocouple_scaling]

 Alternatively, after downloading the source code you can extract it and change into the new directory, then run:

 python setup.py install

-This module doesn’t support TDMS files with XML headers or with extended floating point data.
+This module doesn’t support TDMS files with XML headers or with extended precision floating point data.